MO-DevTeam/Feedweb/README.md

 # Feedweb

-Web of feeds

 A web portal where users can post information on various topics under a category.
 Users can also view, comment on, up vote for various posts.

 A demo of showing the working can be found here: [Visit](https://feedweb.herokuapp.com)

-This project was earlier Web Ocr but changes were made: removing redundancies and reducing file size

 ### Frontend Tools
 * Angular js